Domeis/CV/README.md

 #### Research  <br>

 ##### 2019

 * Poster Presentation <br>
+Rhee, Y.W., <b>Kim, W. </b> & Hahn, S. (2019).
+The Role of Trust in Interaction with AI Agents. * the 60th Annual Meeting of the Psychonomic Society.* Québec, Canada.

 Lee, J., <b>Kim, W. </b> & Hahn, S. (2019).
 The Effect of Computer Self-Efficacy on Reliance in Automated Car Task. *Annual Meeting of the Cognitive Science Society.*

 ##### 2016